West Coast Railways: February 2016 Prohibition Notice

 On 17 February 2016 the ORR issued a Prohibition Notice to WCR preventing it running its heritage rail services on the mainline railway.
 The notice related to concerns about WCR's management of safety, following a number of incidents over the past year.
 Under the terms of the notice, the company was not able to operate trains on the mainline network until the ORR was satisfied its governance and operations meet industry practice.
 Steps the company were required to take included: the introduction of clearer governance structures with proper accountability for safety; more robust risk assessments; and enhanced processes for managing staff with a focus on safety culture.
 Ian Prosser, HM Chief Inspector of Railways at ORR, said the decision to revoke the company's safety certificate had "not been taken lightly".

-On 23 March 2016 the track access ban was lifted.
+The track access ban was lifted on 23 March 2016.

-On 25 September 2018, the ORR, after extensive review and consultation with other affected parties, renewed West Coast Railway safety certificate for a period of five years.
+June 2023 Prohibition Notice

+On 9 June 2023, a safety inspector attended the Jacobite service and found health and safety breaches.
+A prohibition notice was issued, coming into effect on 15 June 2023, preventing West Coast Railways from running the Jacobite until the issues discovered were rectified.
+Service was resumed on 21 August 2023.

+January 2024 Exemption Revoked

+In January 2024, the Office of Road and Rail issued West Coast Railways with a certificate of revocation for the exemption of its hinged door rolling stock with immediate effect from 11 January (the exemption was originally intended to expire on 29 February).
+Following the revocation of their exemption to run hinged door rolling stock until the end of February, West Coast Railways issued a statement: “We are extremely disappointed by this decision.
+We remain committed to working with the ORR to agree how we can safeguard the future of our heritage services.
+We are already considering a range of options and have asked the ORR to allow the current exemption to run its course, to give us time to put forward detailed proposals."

+March 2024 New Request Sent

+In March 2024, WCR announced that due to the ongoing issues with their coaches all Jacobite services which were due to start on 28 March were to be suspended until further notice.
+A new exemption request was submitted to the ORR on 8 March to allow the use of their Mk1 and Mk2 coaches for their 2024 railtour season alongside 2024's Jacobite services.
+In April 2024, it was confirmed that the deliberation for a new exemption request would take four months.